EABuilder Strategy Spec — Authoring Guide (v1.0)

 - **`sessions`** restrict *new entries* to the given day/time windows.
 Exits and position

 management still run outside them.
+Unlike `newsFilter`, sessions rely only on bar/server

 ---